Why Emergency Prep Isn’t Just for Preppers: 7 Must-Have Items

 Items that provide protection and increase survival in a long-term emergency also differ from one situation to the next.
 Having items that can serve a variety of purposes will increase preparation without needing something for every possible scenario.

 Weapons Worth Having

-One weapon that can serve a verity of purposes is a pocket knife.
-Pocket knives are useful for cutting things open, prepare food, and breaking things free.
+One weapon that can serve a variety of purposes is a pocket knife.
+Pocket knives are useful for cutting things open, preparing food, and breaking things free.
 As a last resort, it could be useful for protection and hunting.